stephenlawson/pricing-card-frontend/README.md

 ### What I learned

-I learned a lot about mobile first web development, CSS styling, flex boxes, and HTML.
+I learned about mobile first web development, CSS styling, flex boxes, and HTML.
+This allowed me to make the pricing card eye catching and reactive for desktop and mobile aplication

 This helped cement the many CSS properties and how they affect HTML tags.